12 Easy Ways to Make Your Hotel Room Feel Like Home

 It doesn’t have to be new, it doesn’t have to be designer, and it definitely doesn’t have to be sexy.
-Just be sure to pack something that makes you feel ultra-cozy (think oversized sweatshirt, super soft pants, onesie or plain cotton pajamas).
+Just be sure to pack something that makes you feel ultra-cozy (think oversized sweatshirt, super soft pants, onesie or these uber comfy eco-friendly pajamas).

 Photo by Kristina Petrick on Unsplash

 Hotel bathrobes are a famously wonderful amenity, but hotel slippers?
 Not so much.
 Instead of clomping around your room in the size 12 slippers inevitably provided, bring your own cute and cozy slides from home to ensure relaxed lounge time.

 Ever found yourself in a foreign country where there’s only one English-language TV channel?
 In these situations, it’s important to bring your own entertainment, whether that’s a Kindle stocked with bestsellers, an iPad with your favorite tunes or a laptop you can use to stream movies.
 An HDMI cable is useful if you want to hook your laptop up to the TV and watch a flick on a big screen.

 Photo by JESHOOTS.COM onUnsplash